I don’t even think you know how important the Bristol Stool Chart is.

 Dr. Ken Heaton, MD from The University of Bristol created The Bristol Stool Chart in 1997, through a study where they measured the transit time of their food from entrance to exit with radiopaque pellets, and had them keep a diary of their stool using this scale.

-It is a diagnostic medical tool designed to classify the form of human faeces into seven categories.
+This diagnostic medical tool was designed to classify the form of human faeces into seven categories.

 The seven types of stool are:

-1. 1: Separate hard lumps, like nuts (hard to pass)
+1. Separate hard lumps, like nuts (hard to pass) – basically like rabbit droppings

-5. 5: Soft blobs with clear cut edges (easy to pass)
+5. Soft blobs with clear cut edges (easy to pass) – definitely more like loose stools

-7. 7: Watery, no solid pieces, entirely liquid
+7. Watery stools, no solid pieces, entirely liquid

 Snake Poop